-The Circadian Code summary
+The Circadian Code book summary

 This is a fairly quick read for information that could create a step function improvement in your health and well being.
 In short, your body runs best when it adheres to its internal clock.
 Going against it could have profound negative implications on your long term health, physically and mentally.